The Story of Easterseals Redwood

-Easterseals Serving Greater Cincinnati has a solid history in the community of building a more diverse and inclusive community.
-We break down barriers to employment for people with disabilities, people facing disadvantages, and veterans.
+Easterseals has a solid history of building a more diverse and inclusive community in Greater Cincinnati.
+We create #BreakthroughMoments on the journey to employment for people with disabilities, veterans and military families, and people facing disadvantages.

-As a national affiliate, we customize programs and services to the individual needs of the Greater Cincinnati community and the people we serve.
+As an affiliate of the national Easterseals organization, we customize programs and services to the individual needs of our local community and the people we serve.
 There is no one-size-fits-all solution, so we work closely with every individual and develop a unique path to employment and independence.
 We encourage them to dream big and celebrate every achievement.

-On July 1, 2012, Easterseals was formed by the combination of Easterseals Work Resource Center and Jewish Vocational Service.
+On July 1, 2012, Easterseals Serving Greater Cincinnati was formed by the combination of Easterseals Work Resource Center and Jewish Vocational Service.
 Combined, the two organizations have 110 years of experience in building a more diverse and inclusive workforce.

 Tragedy Leads to Inspiration